tonysm/blog/source/_posts/2015-01-02-integrating-elasticsearch-with-your-laravel-app.markdown

 ## Conclusion

-The post is getting to long, so maybe I will do another one about quering and filtering latter on Elasticsearch latter.
+The post is getting too long, so maybe I will do another one about quering and filtering on Elasticsearch.
 Worth saying that every example class here is easily testable, just mock the Elasticsearch\Client and you are good to go.
 To finish up, here is the seeder, so after setting up as above, just run the <code>php artisan db:seed</code> command to populate your database and elasticsearch:

 ```php
 // file: database/seeds/ArticlesTableSeeder.php